ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/01_ModelDescription.md

 where basis states indexed with k are excitonic in character, while those indexed using i and j describe electron-hole pairs.
 The i index refers to the lattice site on which the electron is located and the j index to that on which the hole is localised.
 We then diagonalise this Hamiltonian to find the eigenstates and energy levels of the system.

+## Coupling to the Environment

+While the Hamiltonian described in the previous section calculates the electronic eigenstates of the system, it neglects their coupling to the environment i.e., electron-phonon coupling.
+In organic crystals, the dominant phonon modes typically correspond to vibrations of the intermolecular bonds of the individual molecules in the lattice.
+Thus, each lattice site has its own set of independent phonon modes which we assume are non-interacting.
+As organic molecules have multiple vibrational modes, it is common to approximate the multiple discrete modes by a single spectral density function, $J(\hbar\omega)$, where $\hbar\omega$ is the phonon energy.
+The spectral density function assumed in this exemplar is shown in Figure One, below.

+For the purposes of this exemplar, we assume that the electron-phonon coupling is sufficiently small that we can treat it using second order perturbation theory.
+Thus, within our model, the electron-phonon coupling is what drives transistions between eigensates, as we discuss in greater detail in

 $^{1}$ We note that this form of the dipole-dipole interaction is equivalent to assuming that the transition dipole moments of the basis states are all oriented parallel to one another.